archetype-themes/devkit/2. Architecture/Theme Components/Introduction.md

 ### 2. Clear Separation of State and Presentation:
 In Component-Based Architecture, the state (data) and presentation (UI) are kept separate, aligning with the idea that snippets should own the presentation layer end-to-end.
 State (e.g., product details, theme editor settings, translations) is passed into components via assigned Liquid variables declared by each component.

 This separation allows for more flexible and maintainable theme development, where the same snippet can render different data without altering its internal logic.
-See [[Separation of presentation and state in Shopify Liquid themes]].
+See [Separation of presentation and state in Shopify Liquid themes](/2.%20Architecture/Themes%20vs%20Components.md).
 ### 3. The Theme Editor as a Progressively Enhancement
 Components in a Shopify theme can be progressively enhanced by the Theme Editor, and are never dependant on it.
 Because a component just consumes state, it doesn't matter where it receives it from.
 State can be passed as a static value via a parameter on the `{% render %}` tag, or from a particular theme editor setting.
 By exposing certain settings and options via the Theme Editor, you allow users to customize the look and feel of a component without modifying the code.